julian36alvarez/NUTI-QuantumComputing/README.md

         │
         └── README.md          <- The top-level README for developers using this project.

+# The Quantum Convolution Neural Network

+## Introduction

+The Quantum Convolution Neural Network (QCNN) is a project under the NUTI-QuantumComputing initiative that aims to explore the potential of quantum computing in the field of image recognition and computer vision.

+## Components of a QCNN

 ---
 Project created for NUTI's Quantum Computing initiative course.